 “The very last Chairman’s dinner Larry and I attended together, Larry was going through treatment for Multiple Myeloma.
-We were both so thrilled to be sat at a table with an amazing young scientist whose work focused on Multiple Myeloma!
-There isn’t a lot known about this cancer, so we were so excited to see him receive a grant for the great work he was doing.
+We were both so thrilled to be sat at a table with an amazing young scientist whose work focused on Multiple Myeloma.
+There isn’t a lot known about this cancer, so we were excited to see him receive a grant for the great work he was doing.

 In April 2017, after ten wonderful years together, Larry too passed from his cancer.